Obstructions to approximating tropical curves in surfaces via intersection theory: Preliminaries

 The above mentioned degree $1$ compactification $\overline \P = \CC P^r$ of a linear space $\P\subset (\CC^*)^N$ by way of a simplex $\Delta$ defines a hyperplane arrangement $\A=\overline \P\setminus \P$ in $\overline \P=\CC P^r$.
 Two hyperplane arrangements $\A$ and $\A^{\prime}$ in $\CC P^r$ are isomorphic if there is an automorphism $\phi \in \text{Aut}(\CC P^r)$ inducing a bijection $\A\to\A'$.
 When there is a choice in the simplex $\Delta(\P)$, the arrangements defined by the various compactifications may not be isomorphic.
 However in the case of planes one can easily describe all those different compactifications: if $(\overline \P,\A)$ and $(\overline\P',\A')$ are two non-isomorphic compactifications of $\P$, then $(\overline\P',\A')$ is obtained from $(\overline \P,\A)$ by a standard quadratic transformation $\sigma$ of $\overline \P=\CC P^2$ such that any line of $\A$ passes through at least one of the three base points of $\sigma$.
 In particular, the arrangements $\A$ and $\A'$ are combinatorially isomorphic, meaning they determine the same matroid.
 Also, the pair $(\P,\A)$ is unique when $\P$ is a uniform plane.

-\begin{example} Up to a change of coordinates, there exists only two non-degenerate planes in $(\CC^*)^3$. \begin{itemize} \item The plane with equation $z_1+z_2 + z_3 +1 = 0$.
-The corresponding line arrangements is depicted on the left of Figure \ref{fig:someplanes2}. \item The plane $\P \subset (\CC^*)^3$ with equation $z_2 + z_3 +1 = 0$.
+\begin{example} Up to a change of coordinates, there exist only two non-degenerate planes in $(\CC^*)^3$. \begin{itemize} \item The plane with equation $z_1+z_2 + z_3 +1 = 0$.
+The corresponding line arrangement is depicted on the left of Figure \ref{fig:someplanes2}. \item The plane $\P \subset (\CC^*)^3$ with equation $z_2 + z_3 +1 = 0$.
 The corresponding line arrangement is drawn on the right of Figure \ref{fig:someplanes2} and $\trp(\P) \subset \R^3$ contains the affine line in direction $(1, 0, 0)$.
 The support of $\P$ is The two different simplicies

 and